Home icon Free Home Survey

 Channel 4

-Channel 4 ensures that understanding and support of differences, including disabilities permeates their entire organisation.
+In an effort to become a better disbility friendly employer, Channel 4 ensures that understanding and support of differences, including disabilities permeates their entire organisation.
 They were the first media company, and are one of only two broadcasters to have been certified as Disability Confident ‘Leaders’.

 The media giant’s internal disability network, 4Purple, fosters open conversation about disability in order to promote, educate and inform on a wide variety of disability-related topics.
 They also train each staff member in mental health first aid.